Last updated : November 4, 2024

 Virginia

-Virginia recently legalize recreational marijuana use, however, retail sales won’t get started until 2024.
+Virginia recently legalized recreational marijuana use, however, retail sales won’t get started until 2024.
 Adults 21 and over are permitted to possess up to one ounce of marijuana.
 Cultivating up to four plants per household is allowed as well.

 Virginia drug testing »